Alfresco/docs-activiti-enterprise/docs/modeling/connectors/ootb/textract.md

 `*` Only one of these parameters is required.

 ## Output parameters
-The following are the parameters that are returned to the process by the Textract connector as output parameters using the `GENERATE` action:
+The following are the parameters that are returned to the process by the Textract connector as output parameters using the `EXTRACT` action:

 | Parameter | Description | Type |
 | --------  | ----------- | ---- |